Interacting particle systems on a lattice

-Interacting particle systems are well-established fields in statistical physics.
-The particles jump in continuous time on a lattice according to, upon other variables, the state of departure and arrival sites.
-Many traffic models by exclusion, zero-range, random average, or misanthrope processes exist in the literature.
+Systems of interacting particle jumping in continuous time on a lattice are well-established in statistical physics (Spitzer, 1970; Liggett, 1985).
+The particles jump according to, upon other variables, the state of departure and arrival sites.
+They are described by Markovian processes.
+Many pedestrian and traffic models by exclusion, zero-range, random average, or misanthrope processes exist in the literature.
 They can be seen as extension in continuous time of stochastic cellular automata models.
 Some processes (e.g. the zero-range) have product-form invariant distributions, making possible analytic descriptions of the model dynamics.
 Event-based simulation allow computing trajectories in continuous time.
 In contrast to differential systeme, no discretisation scheme are required for the simulation of the models.

 Zero-range traffic model

-The jump rate solely depends on the number of particles on the departure site for the zero-range process.
+The jump rate solely depends on the number of particles on the departure site for the zero-range process introduced by Liggett in 1974.
 The zero-range traffic model represents each site as a vehicle and each particle as a unit of distance spacing.
 Basically, the speed of a vehicle depends on the distance spacing.
 The knowledge of the invariante product measure of the process makes possible analytical description of the asymptotic system behavior.

 Totally asymmetric random average traffic model